MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/people-picker-adaptive-card.md

 #### Static choices
 The static choices support scenarios where custom profiles must be inserted into the predefined datasets.
 `Input.ChoicSet` supports specifying `choices` statically in the json.
-Staticare used to create the choices from which the user can pick.
+The static choice is used to create the choices from which the user can select.
 <br><br>
 Static `choices` are used in conjunction with dynamic datasets.
 <br><br>